 To use via a desktop device, click here

-Patrons will see an option on this platform for Transparent Language Online. by going to the menu option on the left and choosing the education dropdown.
+To use via the RB Digital app, you will need to set up an account.
+If you already have one for accessing eMagazines, that will allow access to Transparent Language Online (TLO).
+Patrons will see an option on this platform for TLO by going to the menu option on the left and choosing the education dropdown.

 Learn something new today!
 Universal Class - Choose from over 500 online Continuing Education Courses - enroll for up to 5 courses.